Frank Reginald Carey: Battle of Britain

 The following day, 19 July, Carey scrambled on three occasions and participated in two patrols covering Allied shipping in the Channel.
 On the fourth sortie he was scrambled at 16:55 to intercept enemy aircraft off Selsey Bill.
 The squadron engaged Bf 109s from III./Jagdgeschwader 27.
 During the engagement Carey claimed to have scored hits on two and to have shot down one.
 It is possible Carey's victim was Leutnant Erbo Graf von Kageneck who was wounded.
 The battle had been expensive.
 Two 43 Squadron Hurricanes were lost.
-Flight Lieutenant John W.C Simpson was wounded and bailed out of Hurricane P3140 with an injured foot.
+Flight Lieutenant John W. C. Simpson was wounded and bailed out of Hurricane P3140 with an injured foot.
 He broke a collar bone as he collided with a garden fence.
-Sergeant J. A Buck was killed after he baled out.
+Sergeant J. A. Buck was killed after he baled out.
 Carey heard him radio that he was wounded in the leg and intended to parachute out.
 Buck's body was later washed onto the beach; he had apparently drowned.
 In his combat report, Carey stated that he followed his victim down through cloud and observed oil and wreckage on the water—but this was probably Simpson's Hurricane.
 Kageneck was the only loss admitted by the Germans.
 He managed to return to France wounded.
 No mention of Kageneck's damaged Bf 109 was made in German records.

 On the night of 22/23 July Carey was on night patrol when raiders were reported.
 Although he made no interceptions he observed a Dornier Do 17 of 2./Kampfgeschwader 3 crash in flames south of Brighton.
 Leutnant Kahlfuss and his crew were rescued wounded.
 It was shot down by a Bristol Blenheim night fighter of the Fighter Interception Unit (FIU).
-Carey was able to confirm the victory for Pilot Officer G.E Morris, Sergeant R. H. Leyland and Flying Officer G. Ashfield.
-It was the first recorded victory of British Airborne interception radar.
+Carey was able to confirm the victory for Pilot Officer G. E. Morris, Sergeant R. H. Leyland and Flying Officer G. Ashfield.
+It was the first recorded victory of British aircraft interception (AI) radar.
 The Blenheim had been fitted with an experimental AI Mk.
 IV radar set and it was the first instance in history of air-to-air radar resulting in one aircraft shooting down another, which revolutionised the concept of night fighting in air warfare.